lpFun

 )

-# Compute function values on the grid
+# Sample the function on the interpolation grid

-values_f = f(t.grid[:, 0], t.grid[:, 1])
+values = f(fun.grid[:, 0], fun.grid[:, 1])

 import time